 Stark and others are now trying to understand why short-term memories become more difficult to capture as people get older, even among adults who remain mentally sharp into their later years.
 In 2010, in Hippocampus, Stark and his colleagues described evidence of a sluggishness in new neurons that arise in the dentate gyrus of aged brains.
 In older tissue, the newborn nerve cells appear to require greater contrasts among images and experiences before reacting and capturing a memory.
 As people age, Stark says, “we seem to be less good about details and specifics.”

-If put to it, I suspect few could really pin down what ‘natural’ is.
-Of course, there are many superficial definitions, some commercial (e.g., natural food) and others spiritual (e.g., natural healing).
-These imply a non-natural, un-natural side.
+If challenged, few could really pin down what ‘natural’ is.
+There are many superficial definitions of natural, some are commercial like natural food, and others are spiritual like natural healing.
+These imply that a non-natural reality exists.
 Try right now to define natural without this implied ‘not natural’ devilish side.
 Difficult, yes?